 We believe that values are “caught” by children as much as they are taught.
 That means that if we want our students to respect others, or follow any of the values we want to inculcate in them, we must first put it into practice, so both teachers, staff and parents work to lead by example.

 Promoting an environment in which core values are a focal point allows them to deal with life and foster balanced development and growth because without values and respect, students lack a defined direction.

 In order to promote these values, students are rewarded with diplomas in the weekly assembly, for having had a personal achievement, for having promoted some of the values, as well as for having obtained a certain number of diplomas.

-We know that this reward system successfully ensures that the values become embedded as part of a child’s natural social “habits”.
-This in turn, along with their academic achievements will help to ensure that the children enjoy happy and successful lives as they leave our school as young adults to go out into the world to build lives for themselves.
+We know that this reward system ensures that values are integrated as part of the child’s natural social ‘habits’.
+This, in turn, along with their academic achievements will help ensure that when they leave school, students enjoy happy and successful lives as principled young adults, prepared to go out into the world and build their future.